slhck/bufferer/README.md

-    -c --black-frame              start with a black frame if there is buffering at position 0.0 --audio-disable               disable audio for the output, even if input contains audio --force-framerate             force output framerate to be the same as the input video file --verbose                     show verbose output
+    -c --black-frame              start with a black frame if there is buffering at position 0.0 --audio-disable               disable audio for the output, even if input contains audio --force-framerate             force output framerate to be the same as the input video file --skipping                    insert frame freezes with skipping (without indicator) at the <buflist> locations and durations
+    --verbose                     show verbose output
     --version                     show version